The Complete Student Ambassador Guide: Real Examples from 15+ Years Running Campus Programs

 Your Version:

 • For a language app: Demos in foreign language class buildings: “Struggling with [Spanish/French/etc]?
-Free 1-month trial”
+We’re offering a free 1-month trial”

-• For a fitness app: Demos at campus rec center: “Track your workouts first month free for gym members”
+• For a fitness app: Demos at campus rec center: “Track your workouts with ease.
+The first month is free for gym members”

-• For a budgeting app: Demos at student financial aid office: “Manage your refund wisely setup takes 2 minutes”
+• For a budgeting app: Demos at student financial aid office: “Manage your refund wisely.
+Our app setup only takes 2 minutes”

 What it looks like: